This article was written by Mark Armour

 This article was published in the Fall 2012 Baseball Research Journal

-At the time of SABR’s founding, RAY NEMEC (b.
-1929) had already spent 30 years tracking minor league statistics and box scores, often traveling throughout the Midwest to do so.
+At the time of SABR’s founding, RAY NEMEC (1929-2015) had already spent 30 years tracking minor league statistics and box scores, often traveling throughout the Midwest to do so.
 Longtime Hall of Fame historian Lee Allen once called him “the foremost authority on minor league players.”
 So it was only natural that he would be one of the first people Bob Davids contacted about his idea of forming a society, and that Nemec was on hand in Cooperstown for SABR’s first meeting on August 10, 1971.
 He soon became the first chairman of SABR’s Minor Leagues Research Committee, and he has been one of SABR’s most valued and productive researchers ever since.

 Nemec was born in Chicago on June 19, 1929, which happened to be Lou Gehrig’s 26th birthday.
 The doctor who delivered Nemec, apparently a Gehrig fan, declared the new baby “a future ballplayer.”
 Nemec never reached the major leagues, but the natural lefthander would make his mark on the game he grew to love.
 He bought his first Reach Guide in 1939, which served to hook him for life.
 He began reading The Sporting News in 1940 and a year later was compiling statistics for minor league teams in lower classifications.
 He kept up this hobby throughout his high school years, and by 1950 had established contacts with other researchers around the country who shared his passion.